Raghavendra-Sqwish31415/documentation/docs/mab_algorithms.md

 ### Cold-start problem
 This is addressed by a mixture of these 2 methods:
 1. initially sampling rewards before using the contexts to carry out actions and obtaining proper rewards.
-2. Return a smoothed reward with magic smoothing factors suggeste din he paper.
+2. Return a smoothed reward with magic smoothing factors suggested in the paper.

 $$
 \begin{align}